AdaCore/ada-spark-rfcs/considered/rfc-generalized-finalization.md

 This RFC proposes, in a two step mechanism, to:

-1. Introduce a new finalization mechanism that does not rely on tagged types and has more modular semantics than today's controlled types
+1. Introduce a new finalization mechanism that does not rely on tagged types and allows more relaxed semantics than today's controlled types

 2. Specify `Ada.Finalization.Controlled` in terms of this new mechanism

 The aim for the first item is to make some aspects of the current machinery configurable, in such a way that:

-* In a certain configuration, the exact semantic of current controlled object is implemented
+* In a certain configuration, the exact semantic of current controlled objects is implemented

 * Simpler configurations are available, where the amount of constraints imposed